Home insurance guide

 - Are you covered if your possessions are damaged by furniture removers?

-Extras are often available to customise your home contents insurance for additional fees.
-For example, you may want to increase the accidental damage element of your policy and add sports cover or legal assistance to pay for court costs.
+You can often add extras to customise your home contents insurance for additional fees.
+For example, you may want to increase the accidental damage element of your policy or add legal assistance to pay for court costs.

 Buildings and contents insurance

 You don’t have to get these separately.
 Most insurers offer combined